Infographic: A visual representation of information or data.

 At a base level the appeal of infographics is pretty simple, as humans we’re wired to respond to visual cues.
 Almost 50% of your brain is involved in visual processing and it takes just 1/10 of a second to understand a visual scene – so graphics have always been a great medium for presenting information.
 But with the dawning of the digital era and the sheer dominance of social media, the value of infographics in their current form has sky rocketed.

 So how do you make an infographic as effective as possible?
-We’ve gathered together four of our favourite infographics to give you some tips and tricks on how to get the most out of your infographic.
+We’ve gathered together four of our favorites to give you some tips and tricks on how to create infographics yourself.